cph-cachet/openmhealth_schemas/README.md

 To use this plugin, add `openmhealth_schemas` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

-Note that this plugin relies on `json_serialization: ^3.0.0` which again rely on Dart 2.3.

 ## Example

 The following example shows how to use the OMH Flutter classes  to model OMH measures, convert these to JSON, and read them back from JSON.